rabollig/php-density-altitude/README.md

 Other formulas and calculators appear to give much different results.
-I don't have a clear enough understanding of density altitude to make judgements on why other reports and calculators produce significantly different results
+I don't have a clear enough understanding of density altitude to make judgements on why other reports and calculators produce significantly different results.

+https://airdensityonline.com/free-calcs/ is an example of another calculator that seems more knowledgable than me, but gives pretty different answers.

 ### Notes on testing